Scammers turning to online schemes to steal your stimulus check

 RALEIGH, N.C.
 (WNCN) — Scammers are using a variety of online schemes to steal your stimulus check from you.

-With tens of millions of dollars’ worth of direct deposits and stimulus checks slowly making their way into people’s bank accounts and mailboxes, criminals are using this time to take advantage of people.
+With millions of dollars’ worth of direct deposits and stimulus checks slowly making their way into people’s bank accounts and mailboxes, criminals are using this time to take advantage of people.

 One scam involves a call supposedly from the IRS saying it needs help getting you the money.
 That is not true.

-“The IRS will directly deposit it into your account or send you a check or debit card,” said North Carolina Attorney General Josh Stein.
+“The IRS will directly deposit it into your account or send you a check or debit card,” North Carolina Attorney General Josh Stein said.
 “They will not call you and ask for your bank account information or your social security number.
 If someone does that they are a criminal and you should hang up.”

 Another common scheme to steal your stimulus cash comes in the form of a text message.